stfc/PSyclone/tutorial/nemo_hands_on/3_nemo_openmp/README.md

 Schedule of the outer loop over iterations are *all* parallel with no intervening statements.
 These may then be enclosed in a single parallel region.
-Although it is possible to write a general-purpose transformation script to identify such opportunities, we will modify our script to create a parallel region around children 6-9.
+Although it is possible to write a general-purpose transformation script to identify such opportunities, for this tutorial we will modify our script to create a parallel region around children 6-9.

 To do this we will use PSyclone's `OMPParallelTrans` to create the parallel region and `OMPLoopTrans` to decorate each loop inside this